 Q: How long is an approved PERM Labor Certification valid?

 A: An approved PERM Labor Certification is valid for 180 days.

 Q: If I have an approved PERM Labor Certification with a different employer, but never received an approved I-140, can I now port the priority date with my current PERM employer?

-A: No. In order to port your priority date, you must have an approved I-140 for at least 180 days.
+A: No. In order to port your priority date, you must have an approved I-140.

 Q: Can filing a PERM application jeopardize my H-1B status?

 A: No. H-1B visa holders are allowed to enter the U.S. to work temporarily while simultaneously seeking lawful permanent resident status.

 Please also see my PERM Labor Certification Tips!!!